CeCe Peniston: Personal life

-Controversies

 Plastic surgery

 With the exception of her formative years when she was crowned a beauty queen, Peniston was struggling with her weight constantly.
 "When I first got in this business, People were actually erupting in fits of laughter when I introduced myself, but I was comfortable with who I was, but that was an issue for the record company," she disclosed in 2006.
 "But see in this day and age where I'm at, it wouldn't be a problem for the record company, I'm going to make sure that it's not.
 But for somebody who's getting into the business, realize that you're a commodity, and if the record company's investing in you, make sure that you invest in yourself.
 Look is important because people see the physical first," she was advising up-comers in the 5 Magazine interview.

 However, three years later, in November 2009, Peniston herself was spotted in Culver City, California posing for Inside Edition (produced daily at the CBS Broadcast Center in N.Y.C.), which first revealed details about her radical physical makeover and tumescent liposuction she, reportedly, got recommended by her new record executives.

 In addition, she was featured in several national celebrity news and fashion magazines, including the national Us Weekly, which tracked her progress as she sought to lose weight through plastic surgery.
 The surgery was a "hit" for Peniston, who then claimed to "feel great" after having liposuction, fat removed from her neck.